Sijena visit

-'It's such a remote place that it's almost impossible to get there.'
-Since the Cantrix CD was released in 2013, the prospect of performing in Sijena and singing the pieces for St John the Baptist, as they have been sung and prayed for ages by the Sisters, has always seemed distant.
-The circumstances surrounding the Peregrina ensemble's lecture and concert in Sijena on 8 November 2025, the vigil of Queen Sancha's death anniversary, coinciding with the European Heritage Days conference on Sijena's architecture, and the opening of the Paseo Rica de Polonia, can easily be called providential.
+Since the Cantrix CD was released in 2013, the prospect of performing in Sijena and singing the pieces for St John the Baptist, as they have been sung and prayed across the ages by the Sisters, seemed and important but distant vision.
+The circumstances surrounding Ensemble Peregrina's lecture and concert in Sijena on 8 November 2025, the historical anniversary and vigil of Queen Sancha's death, coincided with the European Heritage Days.
+These European event were hosted as a conference on Sijena's architecture and the opening of the Paseo Rica de Polonia, a circumstance that proved providential for the Ensemble.
 It seemed as if all powers in heaven and earth were calling us to Sijena on that day.
-When the distant vision became reality, it was already November 2025.
-In such a short time, the Peregrina ensemble was able to gather and travel to this 'remote' place.
-All the effort was worthwhile to be there and experience the living sounds within the walls of the monastery church.
+When the distant vision became reality, in collaboration with the organising team of the European Heritage Days, it was already November 2025.
+In such a short time, the Ensemble Peregrina was able to coordinate travel to this 'remote' place.
+All the effort was worthwhile in order to be there and to experience the living sounds within the walls of the monastery church.

-Those involved included Anna Dulska from the University of Navarra and the Spritus Movens of Sijena, the Order of Malta and this very day; Sister Virginia from the Sijena Sisters branch; Juan Naya, born in Sijena and a great propagator of the monastery and its famous collection of wall paintings; and the ensemble Peregrina, who first recorded and performed the music for St John the Baptist in this format.
-The event was organised and supported by the Institut Adam Mickiewicz, the Institut Polski w Hiszpanii, the Ministerstwo Kultury i Dziedzictwa Narodowego, the Malteserorden Schweiz and Espana and the Institut Miguel Servet in Villanueva de Sijena.
+Those involved included Anna Dulska from the University of Navarra and the Spiritus Movens of Sijena, the Order of Malta, Sister Virginia from the Sijena Sisters, Juan Naya, who was born in Sijena and is a great propagator of the monastery and its famous collection of wall paintings, and the Ensemble Peregrina, who first recorded and performed the music for St John the Baptist in this format.
+The event was organized and supported by the Institut Adam Mickiewicz, the Institut Polski w Hiszpanii, the Ministerstwo Kultury i Dziedzictwa Narodowego, the Malteserorden Schweiz and Espana and the Institut Miguel Servet in Villanueva de Sijena.

 Inter natos V. Hic venit/Preparator veritatis - responsorio con prósula, Sijena, ss.
 XIV-XV